MasterKale/django-cra-helper/README.md

 <!-- This file is located at `/build/static/media/logo.svg` -->
 <img src="{% static static_media_logo_svg %}" height="40" width="40">
 ```
 > Note: This is optional!
-Static assets can still be included in the Django app's `/static/` directory and loaded them as usual.
+Static assets can still be included in the Django app's `/static/` directory and loaded as usual.
 The special substitution mentioned above is only needed when reusing React assets outside of specific components.

 ## Accessing React Components via Django template contexts